 - NWS predicts a temperature of 38 degrees Fahrenheit or below with precipitation predicted.

 Increase exits from homelessness in the City of Boulder.
 Exits from homelessness is a core goal within the City of Boulder's Homelessness Strategy.

-About the Data: This data is provided by the City of Boulder's Human Services Department.
-This page will be updated quarterly.
+This data is provided by the City of Boulder's Housing and Human Services Department.
+This page will be updated monthly.